-When it comes to exam day, it’s important to show up 30 minutes prior to the time the exam is scheduled for.
-Make sure to bring two forms of identification; one government I.D card (think driver’s license or passport) and one document with your name and signature (think credit card).
+When it comes to exam day, it’s important to show up at least 30 minutes early.
+Make sure to bring two forms of identification: one government I.D. card (e.g. driver’s license or passport) and one document with your name and signature (e.g. credit card).

 Here are some other things to keep in mind:

-- Testing facility will more than likely have a strict ‘no cell phone’ policy
+- The testing facility will more than likely have a strict ‘no cell phone’ policy

 - Exam will be timed, typically around 2 hours but it depends on your specific state’s laws